michieltjampens/dcafs/docs/Basics.md

 > Note: If you get a JNI error message, this likely means an incorrect version of Java
 7. `settings.xml` should be generated in the regular folder.

-> Note: Dummy can be accessed via telnet if needed, it is listening on port 24 instead of the standard 23.
+> Note: Dummy can be accessed via telnet if needed, it is listening on port 2324 instead of the standard 2323.
 Dcafs refuses to start if there is a telnet active on port 23.
 This prevents duplicate instances running.

 ### Workspace layout

 The following is the recommended workspace layout for setting up dcafs in general:
 * Have two dcafs telnet instances open
-  * Open PuTTY, select telnet as the protocol, use `localhost` as the ip, keep the default port.
+  * Open PuTTY, select telnet as the protocol, use `localhost` as the ip, change the port to 2323.
      * Localhost means that dcafs is running on your PC/laptop 'locally'.
      * Type 'dcafs' in the 'saved session' box and click 'Save'.
      * Click 'Open', to open the connection.